1960 United States presidential election: Democratic candidates

 The next step was the primaries.
 Kennedy's Roman Catholic religion was an issue.
 Kennedy first challenged Minnesota Senator Hubert Humphrey in the Wisconsin primary, and defeated him.
 Kennedy's sisters, brothers, and wife Jacqueline combed the state, looking for votes, leading Humphrey to complain that he "felt like an independent merchant competing against a chain store."
 However, some political experts argued that Kennedy's margin of victory had come almost entirely from Catholic areas, and, thus, Humphrey decided to continue the contest in the heavily Protestant state of West Virginia.
 The first televised debate of 1960 was held in West Virginia.
 Kennedy outperformed Humphrey and, in the days following, Kennedy made substantial gains over Humphrey in the polls.
 Humphrey's campaign was low on funds, and could not compete for advertising and other "get-out-the-vote" drives with Kennedy's well-financed and well-organized campaign, which was not above using dirty tricks to win; prior to the Wisconsin primary, Catholic neighborhoods in Milwaukee were flooded with anti-Catholic pamphlets postmarked from Minnesota.
 It was assumed Humphrey's campaign had sent them, and it may have helped tilt voters in Wisconsin away from him.
 In the end, Kennedy defeated Humphrey with over 60% of the vote, and Humphrey ended his presidential campaign.
 West Virginia showed that Kennedy, a Catholic, could win in a heavily Protestant state.
 Although Kennedy had only competed in nine presidential primaries, Kennedy's rivals, Johnson and Symington, failed to campaign in any primaries.
-Even though Stevenson had twice been the Democratic Party's presidential candidate, and retained a loyal following of liberals, his two landslide defeats to Republican United States President Dwight D. Eisenhower led most party leaders and delegates to search for a "fresh face" who could win a national election.
+Even though Stevenson had twice been the Democratic Party's presidential candidate, and retained a loyal following of liberals, his two landslide defeats by Republican United States President Dwight D. Eisenhower led most party leaders and delegates to search for a "fresh face" who could win a national election.
 Following the primaries, Kennedy traveled around the nation, speaking to state delegations and their leaders.
 As the Democratic Convention opened, Kennedy was far in the lead, but was still seen as being just short of the delegate total he needed to win.